ianmclean2011/tinymce_polymer_test/README.md

 Then run `polymer serve` to serve your element locally.

-If you go to http://127.0.0.1:8081/demo/ , you should see tinymce editor, within a webcomponent, open properly in fullscreen in latest Chrome, but not in FF/Edge/IE11.
+If you go to http://127.0.0.1:8081/demo/ , you should see the tinymce editor, within a webcomponent, open properly in fullscreen in latest Chrome, but not in FF/Edge/IE11.
 The commented out code in index.html was used to test creating a fullscreen editor not within a webcomponent, but still on a page loading shadow-dom polyfills, to show that it works fine in all browsers.

 The error that shows up in FF is 'TypeError: m is undefined' using the minified file, or 'TypeError: doc is undefined' from InitContentBody.ts:168:4 using the non-minifed file.